Intro to Venice: The Venice of America

 The Venice of America

-Venice, Italy is both the namesake and inspiration for this beach town south of Santa Monica once called the Venice of America.
-It was designed to be a mash-up of both Italy and the east coast.
-From Venice, it took its Neoclassical architecture and canals and from America, it tossed in a little Coney Island.
+Venice, Italy, is both the namesake and inspiration for this beach town south of Santa Monica, once called the Venice of America.
+It was designed as a mash-up of Italy and the East Coast.
+From Venice, it took its Neoclassical architecture and canals, and from America, it tossed in a little Coney Island.

-Venice, CA was the realization of land developer and jack of all trades, Abbot Kinney.
-He wanted to create a resort town on the beach for people to relax, learn, and enjoy themselves.
+Venice, CA, was the realization of land developer and jack-of-all-trades Abbot Kinney.
+He wanted to create a beach resort town for people to relax, learn, and enjoy themselves.
 The ocean breezes were a respite for those who lived in other parts of Los Angeles who wanted to escape the heat.
 Travel to the coast was air conditioning before there was air conditioning.
 There was a lot to do to keep people occupied.
-Venice had a funfair pier–like Santa Monica pier–with overwater cafes, a dancehall, and a saltwater plunge.
+Venice had a funfair pier — like Santa Monica Pier — with overwater cafes, a dance hall, and a saltwater plunge.
 The Venice of America opened to big fanfare.

 Many of the original buildings echoed the style of Venetian architecture with brick buildings connected by arcades.
 (See this photo of Basilica Pallsiana for comparison.)
 No homage to Venice would be complete without the Venice canals.
-The wetlands in the area were filled in to create Venice’s extensive and connected canal system.
-On Opening day tourists were treated with gondola rides with costumed gondoliers.
+The wetlands in the area were filled in to create Venice’s extensive, interconnected canal system.
+On Opening day, tourists were treated to gondola rides with costumed gondoliers.
 (See photo below)

-Venice was an independent city until it was annexed by Los Angeles in the 1920s.
+Venice was an independent city until Los Angeles annexed it in the 1920s.
 During the long prohibition years, it was a hub for illegal booze.

 Today